-17.1 This type of application facilitates the variation or removal of a condition(s) on a planning permission, and also allows for minor material amendments, where there is a condition listing the approved plans/drawings60.
+17.1 This type of application facilitates the variation or removal of a condition(s) on a planning permission, and also allows for minor material amendments, where there is a condition listing the approved plans/drawings.

-- 17.2 The following is required: - the completed application form; - the appropriate fee, unless an exemption applies; - for development considered to be EIA Development, as defined by the Regulations61; an environmental statement or, if a Scoping Opinion dictates, an addendum to the original environmental statement; - for applications for the installation of 2 or more wind turbines or a single turbine where the hub height exceeds 15 metres; a statement of community involvement.
+- 17.2 The following is required:

+- the completed application form;

+- the appropriate fee;

+- for development considered to be EIA Development, as defined by the Regulations; an environmental statement or, if a Scoping Opinion dictates, an addendum to the original environmental statement;

+- for applications for the installation of 2 or more wind turbines or a single turbine where the hub height exceeds 15 metres; a statement of community involvement.

-- 17.3 The following is likely to be required: - information requirements outlined in pre-application advice; - a planning statement setting out the reasons for the application; - where the application concerns the removal of an occupancy or restrictive use condition, a marketing report to demonstrate that the property can no longer be occupied in accordance with that condition; - an update to any preliminary ecological appraisal (and subsequent ecological surveys) where the appraisal/survey(s) accompanying the host permission is more than 2 years old; - for development of 5 or more dwellings or 1,000 square metres or more of floorspace, an updated biodiversity impact assessment metric; - an update to any arboricultural impact assessment where the appraisal/survey(s) accompanying the host permission is more than 5 years old; - for changes to major residential developments, a housing accommodation schedule; - for changes which result in the development providing more than 31% affordable housing, a housing statement; - where the level of affordable housing or financial contributions fall below that required by Development Plan policies; an updated planning obligations statement and an 'open book' viability appraisal (also see paragraphs 1.26 and 1.27); - for major developments being delivered in phases, an updated phasing plan; - for major developments, a drawing schedule; - any of the documents listed at paragraphs 4.4, 5.6 and 6.4, having regard to the nature of the application made and the condition concerned (e.g. the removal of an hours of operation condition could require a noise assessment to consider noise impacts overnight); - for minor material amendments to designs: - proposed floor plans; - proposed elevation drawings; - proposed roof plans;
+- 17.3 The following is likely to be required: - information requirements outlined in pre-application advice; - a planning statement setting out the reasons for the application; - where the application concerns the removal of an occupancy or restrictive use condition, a marketing report to demonstrate that the property can no longer be occupied in accordance with that condition; - an update to any preliminary ecological appraisal (and subsequent ecological surveys) where the appraisal/survey(s) accompanying the host permission is more than 2 years old; - for development of 5 or more dwellings or 1,000 square metres or more of floorspace, an updated biodiversity impact assessment metric; - an update to any arboricultural impact assessment where the appraisal/survey(s) accompanying the host permission is more than 5 years old; - for changes to major residential developments, a housing accommodation schedule; - for changes which result in the development providing more than 31% affordable housing, a housing statement;

-60 Subject to respecting case law on the scope of this provision (i.e. Finney, 2019)
+&lt;sup>65 Subject to respecting case law on the scope of this provision (i.e. Finney, 2019 and Fiske, 2024)

-61 The Environment Impact Assessment Regulations 2017 (as amended)
+&lt;sup>66 The Environment Impact Assessment Regulations 2017 (as amended)

-- proposed layout plans, accurately showing the position of adjoining properties and their windows, as well as any provision or alteration of a vehicular access and hard surfaces; - for developments filling a gap between existing buildings, a street scene drawing(s), particularly where the development is visible from the public realm; - for major developments, topic-based plans showing hard and soft landscaping, facing materials for buildings, enclosures/boundary treatments and swept path drawings for refuse and service vehicles; - for developments including the construction of public and private spaces/property, a conveyancing plan showing land to be sold, land to be put forward for adoption (e.g. highways) and land to be transferred to a management company or trust (e.g. open spaces). - 17.4 The above documents are defined at Annex B where other documents are also defined, which, dependent upon the site and the nature of the proposals, may also be requested.
+- where the level of affordable housing or financial contributions fall below that required by Development Plan policies; an updated planning obligations statement and an 'open book' viability appraisal (also see paragraphs 1.25 and 1.26); - for major developments being delivered in phases, an updated phasing plan; - for major developments, a drawing schedule; - any of the documents listed at paragraphs 4.4, 5.6 and 6.4, having regard to the nature of the application made and the condition concerned (e.g. the removal of an hours of operation condition could require a noise assessment to consider noise impacts overnight); - for minor material amendments to designs: - o proposed floor plans; - o proposed elevation drawings; - proposed roof plans; - proposed layout plans, accurately showing the position of adjoining properties and their windows, as well as any provision or alteration of a vehicular access and hard surfaces; - o for developments filling a gap between existing buildings, a street scene drawing(s), particularly where the development is visible from the public realm; - for major developments, topic-based plans showing hard and soft landscaping, facing materials for buildings, enclosures/boundary treatments and swept path drawings for refuse and service vehicles; - o for developments including the construction of public and private spaces/property, a conveyancing plan showing land to be sold, land to be put forward for adoption (e.g. highways) and land to be transferred to a management company or trust (e.g. open spaces). - 17.4 The above documents are defined at Annex B where other documents are also defined, which, dependent upon the site and the nature of the proposals, may also be requested.